Best Internet Options for Truckers

 3. With a device, you can keep your software downloading on your laptop in the truck, even if you take your phone inside the gas station.

-4. You don’t have to drain your phone’s battery life; your hotspot device has its own internal battery that you can charge and let ride.
+4. You don’t have to drain your phone’s battery life; your hotspot device has its own battery that you can charge and let ride.

 Drawbacks of hotspot devices to keep in mind